RogerAqua/Weather-Dataset-Analysis/README.md

 # Weather Analysis Using Python

 # Introduction
 This project focuses on analyzing a time-series weather dataset to uncover patterns and trends.
-By addressing specific data-related questions, the goal is to extract actionable insights from the data, such as identifying unique weather conditions, analyzing temperature variations, and summarizing key metrics like wind speed and visibility.
+By addressing specific data-related queries, the goal is to derive actionable insights from the data, such as identifying unique weather conditions, understanding temperature variations, and summarizing key metrics like wind speed and visibility.
+The analysis also emphasizes the importance of effective data visualization for better interpretation of results.

 # Dataset Overview
-The dataset used for this analysis contains hourly data from 2012, recording temperature, humidity, wind speed, pressure, and weather conditions.
-The analysis aims to explore this data for better understanding and visualization of weather trends.
+The dataset used for this analysis contains hourly data from 2012, capturing various weather-related attributes such as temperature, humidity, wind speed, atmospheric pressure, and weather conditions.
+It provides a foundation for exploring different weather phenomena and their impacts over time.

 # Objectives
+The primary aim of this analysis is to explore the weather dataset comprehensively to derive meaningful insights.
+By focusing on key metrics and trends, the analysis will address specific queries related to weather patterns, statistical summaries, and data visualizations.
+Below are the objectives:

 1. **Null Value Handling**<br/>
 • Identify and remove any null values present in the dataset to ensure data integrity.<br/>